reediculous456/ms-teams-deploy-card/README.md

 ## Local Set-up

 1. Clone this repository.
-2. Install JS dependencies via `npm install`.
+2. Install JS dependencies via `npm install`
 3. Before pushing you changes, execute `npm run build` to create a build on `dist`.
+   * If Husky installs correctly, this will be done automatically when you commit your changes.
-4. Do not remove the `dist` repository.
-Ever.
+4. Do not remove the `dist` directory or the plugin will stop working.
 5. Check the Actions tab for the errors if there are any.

 ## Known Issues

-- Avoid naming your secrets with the prefix `GITHUB_` as secrets are being used as environment variables, and they are reserved for Github Actions' use only.
+* Avoid naming your secrets with the prefix `GITHUB_` as secrets are being used as environment variables, and they are reserved for Github Actions' use only.
 Better stick with `CI_GITHUB_TOKEN`.

-- As this is still in development, always use the working latest version from the `Releases`, as they have more bug fixes and added features.
+* As this is still in development, always use the working latest version from the `Releases`, as they have more bug fixes and added features.

-- If you are going to set `custom-facts` (only for `complete` layout) and `custom-actions` (on both `cozy` and `complete` layout), look out for the pipe symbol (`|`).
+* If you are going to set `custom-facts` (only for `complete` layout) and `custom-actions` (on both `cozy` and `complete` layout), look out for the pipe symbol (`|`).
 Github Actions only accept `string`, `number`, and `boolean` as parameters on job steps.
 To bypass this restriction and to instill YAML list formatting, we have to set it with a YAML-parseable multiline string containing a YAML list of objects with `name` and `value` on `custom-facts`, and `text` and `url` (i.e. must be a valid URI format) on `custom-actions`.
 If there is an error in YAML parsing, no custom facts/actions will be appended.

 ```yaml
 - uses: reediculous456/ms-teams-deploy-card@v1